 It makes me think… maybe we should redefine vulnerability?

-Maybe being vulnerable with our emotions can actually help us find a deeper connection with others.
+Maybe being more vulnerable can actually help us find a deeper connection with others.
 There are some cases when vulnerability is not a good idea, such as when emotional or physical abuse is happening.
 In those situations, your brain is doing its job very well.
 However, most of the time, what we are experiencing is not a threat to our existence.
 In fact, sometimes it’s the very opposite!
-It’s a moment when a loved one might want to connect with you in an intimate way.
+It’s a moment when a loved one might want to extend empathy and connect with you in an intimate way.
 However, we often miss out on these moments when we react in anger.

 Little by little, teach your brain that it is safe.
 This requires consistently taking a risk.
-Putting yourself out there, sharing your primary emotions, and trusting that the other person will respond in kind.
+Putting yourself out there, sharing your primary emotions, having difficult conversations, and trusting that the other person will be kind.
 I know, I know, this is scary stuff!
 Especially if you’ve lived your whole life avoiding vulnerability.
 But isn’t it worth it to experience an intimate connection with someone you know you can trust and love?

-As hard as this may be, the good news is that our brains are incredibly flexible.
+As hard as this may be, the good news is that the brain is incredibly flexible.
 We can shape it and teach it our whole lives if we try!
 The more you practice vulnerability the easier it becomes, because your brain is learning that there’s no actual threat to your survival.

 3 Steps to Better Communication When Angry

-Step 2: Think about the iceberg.
+Think about the iceberg.
 Ask yourself, what’s really going on underneath the surface here?
 Do feelings like shame, fear, or hurt explain what I’m experiencing better than anger?
-Try using an I feel statement to describe what you're feeling at that moment (I feel _____ ).
-But instead of filling in the blank with “angry”, reach for a word that tells the fuller story.
+Try using an I feel statement to describe what you’re feeling at that moment (I feel _____ ).
+But instead of filling in the blank with “angry,” reach for a word that tells the fuller story.

-As a couple’s, family, and individual therapist, I’ve had the privilege of watching countless people take control of their brains and risk vulnerability which ultimately leads to a beautiful connection with their partner, friends, family, and many other people in their lives.
+As a couple’s, family, and individual therapist, I’ve had the privilege of watching countless people take control of their brains and risk vulnerability which ultimately leads to peace, love, and empathy with their partner, friends, family, and many other people in their lives.
 Regulating anger can be a difficult and scary task, but it is possible.
 So in the words of the great Gloria Gaynor, tell your brain, “I Will Survive!”